AdaptCharm/blackhole-UD/README.md

 - Radarr
 - Sonarr
 - Lidarr (optional)
-- Rclone (installed with Dockerfile)

 ## Configuration

 Edit the `config.ini` file in `/opt/blackhole-ud` to set up your specific configuration:

+- Configure the NZB import and root directories
 - Set the correct API keys and URLs for SABnzbd, Radarr, Sonarr, and Lidarr instances
-- Configure the NZB import and root directories
-- Set up the Rclone VFS URL if you're using cloud storage
+- Set up the Rclone VFS URL

 ## Installation